-Common Questions about Transaxillary Breast Augmentation
+Looking through Transaxillary Breast Augmentation

-Transaxillary breast augmentation is a surgery performed through the armpit with the assistance of an endoscope (video camera).
-The incision is small and hidden in the depths of the armpit and usually about an inch long.
-Because the procedure is done in a remote area away from the breast, an endoscope is used to assist… | Read More
+Transaxillary breast augmentation is a technique performed through the armpit, creating a small incision that is hidden in its depths – usually about an inch long Since the procedure is done in a remote area away from the breast, an endoscope is used to assist in the dissection to help... | Read More

 Since the procedure is done in a remote area away from the breast, an endoscope is used to assist in the dissection to help minimize bleeding.
 This helps create a precise clean pocket versus traditional transaxillary approaches, which is usually done blindly and bluntly.

 Frequently Asked Questions

 On the other hand, silicone implants are all prefilled by the manufacturer and cannot be deflated and inflated.
 Therefore, silicone implants have a maximum volume that can be inserted through this tiny remote incision.

-Dr. Hsu hides the scar in an existing skin crease high in the armpit and the scar normally heals well and is barely visible.
+Our doctors usually hide the scar in an existing skin crease high in the armpit and the scar normally heals well and is barely visible.
 An additional advantage is that even a poor scar is still hidden in the depths of the armpit and not visualized unless the patient raises her arms.

 How does the armpit incision heal?

 The armpit incision is about 1 inch in length.
 Normally, it is barely seen and blends in with the natural creases of the armpit.
 Many patients believe that it heals better than the periareolar or crease incision.

 Is it more painful compared to the other incisions?

 The pain is usually related to the placement of the implants underneath the muscle whether this is done through the armpit, periareolar or crease incision.
 Thus, the armpit incision is no more painful than the other incisions.

 Is there an increased risk of infection?

 Even though there are some myths that the armpit incision results in more infection, this has not been found to be true.
 Studies have shown that the incidence of infection is very low and the same regardless of the incision used.

 What care is required with the armpit incision?

-The armpit should be washed once a day and antibiotic ointment (Neosporin, Bacitracin, etc.) applied.
+The armpit should be washed once a day and apply an antibiotic ointment (Neosporin, Bacitracin, etc.) afterward.
 The stitches dissolve on their own and usually take around 2-3 weeks to completely dissolve.

 No. When the armpit incision is made, none of the deeper structures of the armpit are disturbed.
 The structures of the armpit including the nerves and the lymph nodes are not affected.

 What if the implants need to be adjusted?

 Most small adjustments can be fixed with aggressive massaging.
 Increasing the size of the implant or replacing a leaking implant can usually be done through the original armpit incision.
 In more severe cases, such as capsular contracture, a separate incision on the breast may have to be placed in order to cut out the scar tissue.

-9. How do the results look like?
+How do the results look like?

 Results with the armpit incision are excellent and patients are thrilled with the results since there is no visible scar on the breast itself.

 Who can perform this procedure?

-Because of the expertise and special training involved in transaxillary breast augmentation, not every plastic surgeon offers this approach.
+Because of the expertise and special training involved in this technique, not every plastic surgeon offers this approach.
 Your plastic surgeon should be able to perform breast augmentation surgery through a variety of incisions including the armpit, periareolar or crease incision to give you the most options.